 Historically, many demonstrations and other public gatherings have taken place in this location as it can hold up to 400,000 people!
 Today, Wenceslas Square is a shopper’s paradise with plenty of international stores, restaurants, bars and nightclubs.

 However, Wenceslas Square is also the place if you are looking to experience cultural activities.
 Prague’s National Museum is located at the top of the square and, just off the left of the square, you will find Prague’s State Opera.
 Prague’s opera season runs from September to June, so if you are visiting during this period, consider checking out an opera.

-17. Markets – Dyzajn Open-Air Design Market (New Town, Nove Mesto)
+17. Browse One of Prague’s Markets – Dyzajn Open-Air Design Market in New Town (Nove Mesto)

 19. Chill out at Shooters Island, Prague (Strelecky Island)

 If you are looking for a great place to relax and escape the crowds on a busy day of sightseeing or to have a romantic picnic, make sure you join the locals on Shooters Island (otherwise known as Strelecky Island).

 This tranquil, secluded and tree-shaded island can be accessed from Prague’s Legions Bridge (Most Legii) and is a park which offers a different view of Prague.

 If you’re wondering about its name, longbow and crossbow shooters used to train here back in the 15th Century.
 Today, it’s a place to sit back and enjoy life on the river.